All articles

 • < 0.60 — no match.
 Task stays where it was; the reply is still stored as a message on the thread.

-The "Needs your decision" card
+The Approvals card

 • The task that might be complete